Table of Contents

 - The results of my work are of great importance for our overarching #Team_Goals.

-Note: This one-on-one staff meeting template asks for agreement to the Health Check items (questionnaire) on a 1-7 scale.
+Note: This appraisal interview template asks for agreement to the Health Check items (questionnaire) on a 1-7 scale.

 By the way, these items come from our Echometer One-on-One software library.
 You are welcome to try out our software tool free of charge to get direct numerical feedback on the questions and visualize trends.
 You can find a comparison of the best 1-1 meeting software at this link.

-The following items are intended for one-on-one staff meetings in which you want to reflect on your team with your employee.
+The following items are intended for one-on-one meetings in which you want to reflect on your team with your employee.

-🪞Employee 1-1 Survey: Team reflection
+🪞Employee appraisal survey: Team reflection

 - In our team, you can have different opinions and still work together successfully. #PsychologicalSafety